 Welcome to Gallery 4

-In Gallery 4 you will find DL’s Deli & Café, a mother and daughter run business.
-Sourcing quality produce locally and even growing some of their own vegetables, DL’s offers an exciting range of deli goods and wines and beers to take away.
+In Gallery 4 you will find The Gallery Café & Deli.
+Sourcing quality produce locally, using Genuine Jersey produce where possible, the café offers an exciting range of deli goods and wines and beers to take away.
 Delicious cream teas and homemade cakes.

 The Workspace in Gallery 4 is available for hire and also has a programme of workshops led by national and international tutors.
 It is also used weekly for painting, art and textile workshops, tuition and parties.

-Upstairs from the Café, houses Jersey Oak 2 and Jersey Laser as well as studios for the Creative Arts Alliance.
+Upstairs from the Café, houses a second large workspace as well as a studio for the Creative Arts Alliance.

 Welcome to Gallery 5

-Gallery 5, home to Artists’ Studios and Harbour Framing, can be found above Gallery 3.
+Gallery 5, home to Artists’ Studios can be found above Gallery 3.